Skip to main content

 Find out more about sport scholarships

-These scholarships provide eligible first year undergraduate students, from specific ethnic backgrounds, £1,000 each to use towards their university tuition fees or accommodation.
+These scholarships provide eligible first year undergraduate students, from specific ethnic backgrounds, £1,000 each to use towards their university tuition fees or the cost of student living.

 The scholarship is non means tested, non-repayable and available in addition to any other funding that you may also be eligible.